 - The Green School program was formed in 2014 and continues to deliver education programs to all ages hosting workshops, farm tours, service learning and film nights for all ages, 2014-current

-- Good Medicine, Health Forums, Classes and Workshops that make the link between Food and Health 2016-current
+- Good Medicine, Health Forums, Classes and Workshops that make the link between Food and Health 2016-2020

-Total project funding to date is over $2.8 million serving Hawaii, California and Washington rural communities.
+Total project funding to date is over $4.4 million serving Hawaii, California and Washington rural communities.
+Previous related work funding $3.1 million in California.

 On the Horizon – Upcoming Projects at One Island